Dog Spaying and Neutering

 How much does it cost to neuter/spay a dog?

 Spaying or neutering your dog involves them staying with us for the day.
 Once they are in our care one of our veterinarians performs a pre-surgical exam to ensure that your dog is in good health prior to the surgery.
 It is also at this time that pre-anesthetic blood work may be completed and evaluated.
 Your dog is then placed on intravenous fluid therapy to prevent dehydration and to help maintain blood pressure while under anesthesia.
-It also helps in the recovery from the surgery post operatively.
-The surgery is then performed by one of our veterinarians and a Registered Veterinary Technician who is present to monitor your dog’s vital sign and anesthesia.
-We are also proud to offer laser surgery for these two procedures.
-Laser surgery helps decrease tissue bleeding and discomfort.
+It also helps in the recovery from the surgery postoperatively.
+The surgery is then performed by one of our veterinarians and a Registered Veterinary Technologist who is present to monitor your dog’s vital sign and anesthesia.
 Warm-air blankets are used to keep them warm while under anesthesia and post-surgery until they are comfortable.
 There is also the option to have an identification tattoo or microchip implantation done while under anesthesia, a nail trim will also be performed.
 All surgical patients are given an injection of a pain medication before and after their surgery.
 They also go home with a few days of pain medication and anti-inflammatories.